 Interstitial Cystitis (IC)

-IC may also be referred to as painful bladders syndrome (PBS), bladder pain syndrome (BPS), and chronic pelvic pain.
+IC may also refer to painful bladders syndrome (PBS), bladder pain syndrome (BPS), and chronic pelvic pain.

 Types of IC